• Skip to primary navigation

 • 1 cup Basmati Rice Long grain

-• 1 tbsp Ghee or Butter or OIl.
+• 1 tablespoon Ghee or Butter or OIl.
 If using butter, add a little oil too so the butter doen's burn

 • 1 Bay Leaf